St John Parish Council

 Memorial Garden

-We continue to use Green Thumb to improve grass quality at the memorial garden, and our gardener has removed the evergreen hedge in the planted section and replaced with improved planting.
+We continue to use Green Thumb to maintain the excellent grass quality at the memorial garden, and last year’s improved planted has taken well.

 Solar Fund